-$jpj = (jpjglo - 2 jprecj + (jpnj - 1))/jpnj + 2 jprecj$ (8.3)
+$ipj = (jpiglo - 2 jprecj + (jpnj - 1))/jpnj + 2 jprecj$ (8.3)

-where ipni, ipnj are the number of processors following the i- and j-axis.
+where jpni, jpnj are the number of processors following the i- and j-axis.

-Figure IV.3: example of a domain splitting with 9 processors and no east-west cyclic boundary condition One also defines variables nldi and nlei which correspond to the internal domain bounds, and the variables nimpp and njmpp which are the position of the (1,1) grid-point in the global domain.
-An element of $T_l$ , a local array (subdomain) corresponds to an element of $T_g$ , a global array (whole domain) by the relationship:
+Figure IV.3: example of a domain splitting with 9 processors and no east-west cyclic boundary condition one also defines variables nldi and nlei which correspond to the internal domain ment of T_g , a global array (whole domain) by the relationship :

+One also defines variables nld1 and nle1 which correspond to the internal domain bounds, and the variables nimpp and njmpp which are the position of the (1,1) grid-point in the global domain.
+An element of T_l , a local array (subdomain) corresponds to an elewith $1 \le i \le jpi$, $1 \le j \le jpj$, and $1 \le k \le jpk$.